jheersink8/readme-generator/README.md

     OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+  ## Contributing
+  No contributions will be accepted at this time.

+  ## Tests
+  No testing is needed at this time.

   ## Questions
-For questions, please reference my GitHub profile at https://github.com/jheersink8 or email me at jheersink8@gmail.com.
+  For questions, please reference my GitHub profile at https://github.com/Example or email me at example@gmail.com.